Nitrous oxide (laughing gas) was first used for dental sedation in the early 19th century.

 IV sedation uses the same drugs as oral conscious sedation, but they are sent directly into your bloodstream using a needle.
 This means they have much deeper effects.
 You will fall asleep and forget your procedure.
 However, you will not be completely unconscious.
 Like oral conscious sedation, IV sedation has side effects that can linger for up to 24 hours, so you cannot drive yourself home, and you should take a day or two off of work after treatment.

 That depends on your level of anxiety, your budget, the dental treatment you’re getting, your health, and a variety of other factors.
 If you’re interested in sedation dentistry in Saukville, WI, we offer 100% free sedation consultations at Sauk Trail Dental.
-Together, you and Dr. Rosenberg can choose the type of sedation that’s right for you, and ensure you get the dental care you need with less pain, discomfort, and anxiety.
+Together, you and Dr. Cook or Dr. Schellhorns can choose the type of sedation that’s right for you, and ensure you get the dental care you need with less pain, discomfort, and anxiety.
 We offer 100% free sedation consultations